 How Common Is Breast Cancer?

-Breast Cancer is the second leading cause of death in women today.
-In Singapore almost every 1 in 16 women will be diagnosed with breast cancer in her lifetime.
-Chinese women have a higher risk compared to Malay or Indian by about 10-20%.
+Breast cancer is the most commonly occurring cancer in women and the second most common cancer overall.
 The highest incidence is in the 55 – 59 years age group.
 The risk of breast cancer increases with age.
 The good news is that more women are surviving the disease as a result of earlier detection and improved treatment.

 What Causes Breast Cancer?